 Investing is a lot like religion.
 They both rely on faith, they both have rituals, and to the outside observer, there are aspects of it that don’t seem to follow intuition or expectation.
 With investing, you also mix in a bit of gambling that many people seem to enjoy on their own.
 Like a modern-day […]

-There are very few "financial" things you do each and every day - spending money is one of them.
+There are very few "financial" things you do each and every day - saving and spending money is one of them.

 Whether it's on gas to get to work, food to put in your body, or shampoo to wash your hair - you're spending money.

 If you want instant progress with your finances, it's by learning how to save more of your cash.
 This archive will show you all the tricks I know to make your dollar go further.